philipco/matrix_factorization/README.md

 # In-depth Analysis of Low-rank Matrix Factorisation in a Federated Setting
 We present here the code of the experimental parts of the following paper:
 ```
-Constantin Philippenko, Kevin Scaman and Laurent Massoulié, In-depth Analysis of Low-rank Matrix Factorisation in a Federated
+Constantin Philippenko, Kevin Scaman and Laurent Massoulié, In-depth Analysis of Low-rank Matrix Factorisation in a
-Setting , 2024.
+Federated Setting, Proceedings of the AAAI Conference on Artificial Intelligence 2025.
 ```

 In this paper, we analyze a distributed algorithm to compute a low-rank matrix factorization on $N$ clients, each